 Can I change the batteries myself?

-We can replace your batteries whether you buy them from us or any other outlet*.
 If you are unsure about your batteries you can call or contact us or ask your local dealer to perform a load test to each battery to confirm the health of each battery.
 Using a multimeter will only show you the output voltage and not show you the batteries under load.
 We have seen brand new batteries show 13.6v using a multimeter and then put the same batteries on our load tester and one battery show complete failure even though it read 13.6v.
-Please contact us to arrange an appointment or home visit*

 Can I over charge my batteries?